oramasearch/orama-ui/packages/ui/docs/hooks/useChat.md

 ### Callbacks

 You can pass an optional callbacks object to `useChat` to hook into the ask lifecycle.
-These callbacks have a priority system with callbacks passed to the `ChatRoot` component:
+These callbacks have a priority system with callbacks passed to the `ChatRoot` component's `initialState`:

 | Name            | Type                              | Description                                            |
 | --------------- | --------------------------------- | ------------------------------------------------------ |